LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/Functions/Prefix+Suffix.md

 ### volatile
 A volatile object’s value can change at any time, so the compiler must treat all accesses to volatile objects as visible side effects for optimization purposes.
 The volatile keyword indicates that a method can be invoked on volatile objects.
 This is analogous to how const methods can be applied to const objects.
 Together, these two keywords define a method’s const/volatile qualification (or sometimes cv qualification).

 Just like you cannot invoke a non-const method on a const object, you cannot invoke a non-volatile method on a volatile object.

-Consider what would happen if you could perform such an
-operation: a non-volatile method is a candidate for all kinds of compiler optimizations for the reasons outlined in Chapter 7: many kinds of memory accesses can be optimized away without changing the observable side effects of your program.
+Consider what would happen if you could perform such an operation: a non-volatile method is a candidate for all kinds of compiler optimizations: many kinds of memory accesses can be optimized away without changing the observable side effects of your program.

-How should the compiler treat a contradiction arising from you using a volatile object—which requires that all its memory accesses are treated as observable side effects—to invoke a non-volatile method?
+How should the compiler treat a contradiction arising from you using a volatile object—which requires that all its memory accesses are treated as observable side effects — to invoke a non-volatile method?

 The compiler’s answer is that it calls this contradiction an error.